 In general, the effect of “dull skin problems” can be caused by many different factors (for example, the process of exfoliating the upper layer of the skin is violated, and the dead particles do not fall off as they should – in this case peeling will be the best solution), but with the help of a diet you can really significantly improve complexion.

 The most important enemy of radiant and supple skin is sugar, which destructively affects collagen and elastin, the two proteins responsible for the state of the epidermis.
-On the other hand, foods rich in vitamin C affect them very positively, which affects the general condition of the skin.
+On the other hand, foods rich in Vitamin C affect them very positively, which affects the general condition of the skin.

-Try replacing sugar, desserts, chocolate with fresh berries and fruits (for example, cranberries with a spoon of natural honey – a great winter alternative to a chocolate donut), hold out for at least a week and watch the result.
+Try replacing sugar, desserts, and chocolate with fresh berries and fruits (for example, cranberries with a spoon of natural honey – a great winter alternative to a chocolate donut), hold out for at least a week and watch the result.

 Dark Circles And Bags Under The Eyes: Less Salt, More Oranges